Direct Demand Function: Quantity as a Function of Price (Q = D(P))

 A technology company is analyzing the market for its new smartphone.
 The company's economists use a function where price is determined by the quantity of phones they want to sell.
 Match each component of this analytical approach to its correct description.

-A firm's market research indicates that if they wish to sell 500 units of their product per week, the highest price the market will bear is 75 per unit.
+A firm's market research indicates that if they wish to sell 500 units of their product per week, the highest price the market will bear is $80 per unit.
+However, if they increase their sales target to 600 units per week, the maximum price they can charge drops to $75 per unit.
 Which functional relationship best represents the firm's process of determining the maximum price it can set for a given quantity it decides to sell?

 Comparing Functional Representations of Demand for Managerial Decisions